eclipsesource/tabris-js/doc/selector.md

     tabris.create("TextView", {id: "myLabel"});

 Id's don't have to be unique, but it is strongly recommended that they are so within a page.

+The `class` property is a string containing a whitespace separated list of "classes".
+A class is an arbitrary name for a state or category the widget should be identifiable by.
+It may only contain alphanumeric characters, "_" and "-".

+    tabris.create("TextView", {class: "label important"});

+Classes may be freely mixed, re-used and changed on any widget at any time.

 ## Working with Selectors